IVC Filter Lawsuit National Settlement Amounts

 Other Lawsuits and Settlements

-There are more than two manufacturers of IVC filters which have had litigations concerning this device.
+There are more than two manufacturers of IVC filters that have had litigations concerning this device.
 ALN Implants, Argon Medical Devices, Cordis Medical, and Boston Scientific are all companies that face future litigation for the IVC Filters.
 Boston Scientific manufactured the Greenfield model IVC Filter, and in 200, they recalled over 18,000 of the devices because of faulty design.
 Sometimes it takes several years before problems surface.